Connect with us

 Though Reeves has indeed been governor of Mississippi since the pandemic began in January 2020, the state hasn’t fared all that well.

 The pandemic pushed already-struggling hospitals to the brink in Mississippi.
 Already thin hospital budget margins were made thinner during the pandemic, with both staffing shortages and costs of care increasing over a period of several months.
-One now puts nearly half of rural hospitals at risk of closure in Mississippi.
+One report now puts nearly half of rural hospitals at risk of closure in Mississippi.

 At one point during the pandemic, Mississippi led the nation in COVID-19 deaths, and at various other points, the state’s COVID-19 caseload also ranked among the worst in the world.
 This came after Reeves loosened mask mandates and restrictions on non-essential gatherings — and his decisions often directly countered recommendations by the state’s health leaders.